Louis Biesbrouck

 Louis "Loek" Biesbrouck (20 February 1921 – 20 December 2005) was a Dutch footballer, who played as a midfielder.

 Club career

 Biesbrouck joined RCH at the age of ten, and made his debut for the first team in 1938, at the age of seventeen.
 A one-club man, he spent his whole career at RCH, which spanned 21 years.
 During his first years, he helped bring the team back to the Dutch first division, along with striker Wim Hanse.
 In the 1952–53 season, he achieved the high point of his club career by winning the Netherlands Football League Championship, which was the first for RCH since the 1922–23 season.

 Despite offers from both national and foreign clubs, Biesbrouck always remained an amateur player, even after professionalism was introduced to Dutch football in 1954.
 He said that someone playing professional football is no longer a sportsman, but rather a slave.
+He scored 11 goals in 133 Eerste Divisie matches from 1956 to 1961.

 After his career, he was appointed honorary member of RCH.